 Have you ever wondered where mosquitoes go during the winter months?
 How do they manage to bite us all summer long, but then disappear without a trace?
 A mosquito has four stages: egg, larva, pupa, and adult.
 Starting from the beginning, eggs are laid by female mosquitoes in or around standing water.
+All they need is a bottle cap full of water to breed.
 The eggs will hatch into larvae within 24-48 hours, and from there the larvae will develop into pupa within 7-10 days.
 As an adult, some mosquitoes can survive for a couple of days at most, while other mosquito species can live for a month or longer.
 Female mosquitoes are the only ones that bite us, and they bite us for one sole purpose: to reproduce!
 They use the protein in our blood that allows them to create even more mosquitoes.

 Did you know that warmer, more humid climates can speed up the life cycle process and increase the number of mosquitoes?

 Once temperatures stay consistently below 50 degrees Fahrenheit, mosquitoes will begin to shut down for the winter.
 Some will find holes to hide in while they wait for warmer weather – that’s right, mosquitoes can actually hibernate during the colder months!
 While other mosquitoes will choose to lay their eggs in freezing water, they will then pass away shortly after.
 Once the water is warm enough, the eggs will hatch and these cold-blooded creatures will begin their cycle all over again.